 This is a pretty quick project, all in all, and can easily be completed by one person.
-My husband wanted to help, which was great, as it made it easier for me wrangle munchkins and take pictures!
+My husband wanted to help, which was great, because it was easier for me wrangle munchkins and take pictures!

-Step 1: First, use a 1-inch tall level to measure where the elbows will go.
-You want the bottom of the elbows to be one inch above the bottom of the feeder, so the chickens have a “well” to peck from.
+Step 1: First, use a level to measure where the elbows will go for your waste free feeder.
+You want the bottom of the elbows to be at least one inch above the bottom of the feeder, so the chickens have a "well" to peck from.

-Step 2: To make the holes, we used a 3.5 hole-saw.
+Step 2: To make the holes, we used a 3.5" hole-saw.
 Put your safety goggles on!
-A hole saw is a drill bit designed so you can cut perfectly round holes with your drill, but if you don’t have one, you could probably use other means to cut the hole.
-As always, use your best judgement and safety first!
+A hole saw is a drill bit designed so you can cut perfectly round holes with your drill.
+As always, safety first!

 As you drill, be careful not to push too hard, as the plastic can crack.
 We found it was better to let the saw spin and warm up the plastic a bit, before pushing the drill bit through.